f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

 Fig: LangServe API

 1. Open the Postman/curl
 2. Enter the domain name of the HTTPS Load Balancer in the URL field.
+Next add your endpoint to the domain name.
+For ex ``/ask-a-doc/stream``
-3. Generate a POST request to your application and validate response is displayed as below
+3. Generate a POST request to your application by providing valid body as below and validate response is returned

 .. figure:: assets/curl.JPG
 .. figure:: assets/postman.JPG